-In Eastern Asia Minor, we will study the New Testament cities of Antioch (in Pisidian), Derbe, Iconium, Lystra and Tarsus (Apostle Paul's hometown).
+In Eastern Asia Minor, we will study the New Testament churches in the cities of Antioch (in Pisidian), Derbe, Iconium, Lystra and Tarsus (Apostle Paul's hometown).
 In Western Asia Minor, we will look at Colosse, Ephesus, Hierapolis, Laodicea, Pergamos, Philadelphia, Sardis, Smyrna, Thyatira and Troas.
 Grecian cities we will explore include Athens, Berea, Cenchrea, Corinth, Philippi and Thessalonica.
 In Italy and Africa, we will research into Alexandria, Cyrene, Puteoli and Rome.
 Palestine Coastal cities this series will review are Caesarea, Joppa, Ptolemais, Sidon and Tyre.
 Places in Palestine and Syria explored include Antioch (in Syria), Capernaum, Damascus, Jerusalem, Lydda and Pella.
-Lastly, we will take a look at the Mediterranean Sea Islands of Crete and Cyprus as well as the city of Babylon.
+Lastly, we will take a look at the churches found in the Mediterranean Sea Islands of Crete and Cyprus as well as the city of Babylon.

 The birth of the New Testament church Christ spoke about began on the Day of Pentecost in 30 A.D.
 God first gave His spirit to 120 disciples who had heard Jesus speak during his ministry, then he inspired Peter to give a powerful message that led to the conversion of at least 3,000 others (Acts 1:15, 2:41).
 Who were the 3,000 people who repented of their sins and became Christians?